 Do COVID-19 vaccines help with long-haul symptoms?

-Some long-haul patients are reporting that their lingering symptoms go away after they get the vaccine.
+Some long-haul patients are reporting their lingering symptoms go away after they get the vaccine.
 One theory is that the vaccines help eliminate the so-called “viral reservoir,” where the virus may still linger in the body and cause chronic symptoms.
 More research is needed to determine how this is happening and why it happens in some people but not others.

 Why are COVID-19 survivors having more side effects from the two-dose mRNA vaccines?